Introducing Your Dog To A Newborn Baby

-Introducing your pet to your new bundle of joy can be worrying for some.
-You don’t know how they will react when you first bring the baby home.
+Introducing your dog to your new bundle of joy can be worrying for some.
+You don’t know how they will react when you first bring your newborn baby home.
 Our fur babies are often treated like our babies, that is until we actually have a human baby.

 We don’t want any accidents to happen or your fur baby to feel left out, so by having some guidelines to follow will help.